Verticordia lepidophylla

-Verticordia lepidophylla is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia lepidophylla is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is usually a bushy shrub with small leaves and spikes of creamish-green to yellow flowers in spikes along the branches in late spring to early summer.

 Description

 Verticordia lepidophylla is a shrub which grows to a height of 2 m usually with one highly branched main stem.
 Its leaves are egg-shaped, dished 1.5-3 mm long, have a rounded end and a few irregular teeth along the edge.

 The flowers are scented and are arranged in spike-like groups along the stems on erect stalks 2-4 mm long.
 The floral cup is a top-shaped, 3 mm long, 5-ribbed and glabrous with rounded green appendages about 1 mm long.
 The sepals are deep yellow or cream-coloured, 4-6.5 mm long, with 6 to 10 feathery lobes and ear-shaped appendages.
 The petals are a similar colour to the sepals, sometimes with red spots, egg-shaped to almost round, 5-7 mm long and have long, pointed, finger-like appendages.
 The style is 5-7 mm long, bent and hairy, mostly on one side.
 Flowering time is from September or November to January, depending on variety.